Everyone's a Localist in a Pandemic

 In a crisis, the local often comes into sharper focus.
 Here’s an example: a month ago, the choice between Home Depot and Pike Nurseries to buy organic fertilizer for my garden might have been one of convenience (Home Depot is closer), but a neighbor shared that Pike‘s is enforcing social distancing at the register, among other prudent pandemic-related precautions.
 This is useful information.

-I was painfully aware of just how deterritorialized my life has become this week.
+This week, I was painfully aware of just how deterritorialized my life has become.
 Stuck in my house, self-quarantined and fearfully watching the coronavirus cases skyrocket in Georgia, I felt a strong desire to have my family and friends close.
 There were video conferences of course—FaceTime and Google Hangouts—but these left me feeling the sting of absence afterwards.
 My support network is far flung, from Boston to Sarasota, Florida.
 Why is it that the people who are closest to me live so far away?
 Am I really OK with this distance, or have I simply adapted to it over time?
 How much can I rely on my neighbors?
 How much can they rely on me?

-The alienation I’ve been feeling is at least partly structural.
+The alienation I have been feeling is at least partly structural.
 Most suburban neighborhoods do not revolve around the “local” as the locus of work, community, and civic life.
 The suburban lifestyle is constructed around cheap gasoline and automobile-accessible retail and entertainment—an inflation of human desire across a physical space that would have been impossible for our ancestors to imagine.
-In this reality, ”walkability” is an acessary rather than a necessity.
+In this reality, ”walkability” is an accessory rather than a necessity.
 The park behind my house.
 The gym two blocks away.
 The hip coffee shop a mile away in the town square.
 The fact that I can walk to these places adds value to my neighborhood, certainly, but they are merely options in a vast buffet of consumer choice.
 I might prefer the bike path at the park across town, for example, or the new LA Fitness in Kennesaw because it has a pool.
 Maybe the drive-thru of Starbucks near the off-ramp for Sandy Springs is cheaper and more convenient to my daily commute than the cool coffee shop in town that makes my chai tea just the way I like it.

 ”Everyone’s a socialist in a pandemic.”
 I’ve been seeing this meme everywhere lately.
 The message, I think, is that a serious viral outbreak makes everyone aware of the government-funded safety net, especially as it relates to health care.
-As focused as many of us now are on the strengths and weakness of our current national health care system, the federal government is still an abstraction for most Americans, including myself.
+As focused as many of us now are on the strengths and weaknesses of our current national health care system, the federal government is still an abstraction for most Americans, including myself.
 I want to know more about those blue tents going up on the premises of Kennestone Hospital.
 How prepared are they for this pandemic.
 How many ventilators do they have?
 How many masks?
 I won’t learn the answers to these questions by watching CNN or listening to a White House press conference.

 For many Americans who find themselves suddenly homebound with their families, forced localization has been difficult.
 Working from home is no picnic.
 Supervising your children’s online learning is stressful.
 And let‘s not even mention the empty shelves and the unease of being in public places.
 Can I sit on that park bench?
 How far should I stand from the pizza delivery person on the front porch?
 How many times a day must I wash my hands?
 All of these negatives are real, but I have also seen things this week that I would have missed in my old life—wonderful things.
 Yesterday, I was mesmerized by a turtle dove building a nest in the silver maple in my backyard.
 She made at least two dozen trips to the patch of pine straw in my neighbor’s yard to pick out the best pieces and then fly back to that special crook in the tree branches.
 Later that afternoon, I watched two hawks circling in an updraft for twenty minutes.
 Finally, one of them flew down to roost in the top branches of a Leyland cypress just ten feet from where I was sitting.

 There are benefits to a life lived locally, lost continents of knowledge about community and family and the natural world that have been paved over to make the suburban lifestyle many of us live.
 In the coming weeks, I’ll be paying attention to this new local reality.
-Sometimes it takes a crisis for us see what is right in front of us.
+Sometimes it takes a crisis for us to see what is right in front of us.